-Graph 3 presents the standard errors for movement of proportion employed at various lags.
-"2 in 2 out C" performs well for movement at lag 3 or more, and is not too bad for lag 1 or 2.
-"1 in 2 out S" is good at some specific lags, but very poor at lags 1 and 2.
+Graph 5.3 presents the standard errors for movement of proportion employed at various lags.
+'2 in 2 out C' performs well for movement at lag three or more, and is not too bad for lag one or two.
+'1 in 2 out S' is good at some specific lags, but very poor at lags one and two.

-Graph 3: Standard error (movements), proportion employed (relative to 8 in S)
+Graph 5.3: Standard error (movements), proportion employed (relative to '8 in S')

-Graph 4 presents outcomes related to the end trend.
-Standard errors are given for the trend level, the trend movement at lag 1 and lag 3, the trend curvature, the revision of the trend level and the revision of lag 1 trend movement.
-"1 in 2 out S" has the lowest standard errors for most of these measure, but has the highest standard error for trend curvature.
-The curvature of the trend at the end apparently is affected by the poor behaviour of the lag 1 movement under this design.
-"2 in 2 out C" performs consistently well for these trend outcomes.
+Graph 5.4 presents outcomes related to the end trend.
+Standard errors are given for the trend level, the trend movement at lag one and lag three, the trend curvature, the revision of the trend level and the revision of lag one trend movement.
+'1 in 2 out S' has the lowest standard errors for most of these measure, but has the highest standard error for trend curvature.
+The curvature of the trend at the end apparently is affected by the poor behaviour of the lag one movement under this design.
+'2 in 2 out C' performs consistently well for these trend outcomes.

-Graph 4: Standard error (trends), proportion employed (relative to 8 in S)
+Graph 5.4: Standard error for trend outcomes, proportion employed (relative to '8 in S')